Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Buyout

-You can clear the balance on the remaining lease and have the solar panels either removed or left in your house.
-However, it is rarely accepted since a buyout has to last for five to seven years.
+You can clear the balance on the remaining lease and remove or leave the solar panels in your house.
+However, this is rarely accepted since a buyout has to last five to seven years.

 Is there a Better Solar Financing Option than a Solar Lease?

-Solar can be cheap and expensive at the same time – but it does deliver savings down the line.
+Solar can be cheap and expensive simultaneously- but it delivers savings down the line.

-The approximate price of a solar power system in the United States ranges from $14000-$16000 after the federal tax credit has been considered.
+The approximate price of a solar power system in the United States ranges from $14000 to $16000 after the federal tax credit is considered.

-Of course, that is not friendly for all bank accounts, and that’s where most people opt for solar leasing or taking solar loans.
+Of course, that is not friendly for all bank accounts, and that’s why most people opt for solar leasing or taking solar loans.

 Solar loans allow you to install the solar panel system without paying a whole lump of dollars at once.